-From the original image data we can see that the difference between 50,000 Lira old and new is slight and the difference between old and new100, 000 Liras as shown in Figs. 6 and 7.
-Therefore, it is rather difficult to recognize them so perfectly.
-But in this case the misclassification like old and new bills within the same values is not serious.
-Thus, we have regarded this misclassification as the correct one.
-Furthermore, we have introduced the threshold value to prevent from making the misclassification.
+From the original image data we can see that the difference between 50,000 Lira old and new is slight and the difference between old and new100,000 Liras.
+Therefore, it is rather difficult to recognize them so perfectly. but in this case the misclassification like old and new bills within the same values is not serious.
+Thus, we have regarded these misclassification as the correct one.
+Furthermore, we have introduced the threshold value to prevent from occurring the misclassification.
 Thus, even if the minimum distance criterion results in the correct classification, we have decided these bells are unknown.
-Without threshold constraints, we could obtain 100% classification rate.
+Without these threshold constraint, we could obtain 100% recognition rate in any case.